Rai-shwith/SkyCast/README.md

-# **SkyCast**
+# **SkyCast** ☁️🌦️
+*Your Personal Weather Companion*

+---

 ### **Project Overview:**

 **SkyCast** is a Node.js-powered weather app that provides users with real-time weather information and a 5-day forecast.
-By utilizing GPS location, or falling back to IP geolocation, SkyCast ensures users are always updated with relevant weather data.
+By utilizing GPS location or falling back to IP geolocation, SkyCast ensures users are always updated with relevant weather data.
 Users can also manually search for weather info by entering a specific location.

 ---

+### **Why Use SkyCast?**
+Tired of cluttered weather apps?
+SkyCast gives you what you need—real-time weather updates, a clean UI, and accurate forecasts, all in one simple package.
+Stay ahead of the weather, no matter where you are.

+---

 ### **Features:**
-- **Automatic Weather Detection:** Fetches weather info using GPS.
-If GPS isn't available, the app falls back to the user's IP to determine the location.
+- **Automatic Weather Detection:** Fetches real-time weather information using GPS (if available).
+If GPS isn't accessible, it intelligently falls back to the user's IP address to determine the location and provide weather data.
 - **Location Search:** Users can search for any city or place worldwide to get real-time weather and forecasts.
 - **Weather Forecast:** Provides current weather along with a detailed 5-day forecast.
 - **User-Friendly Interface:** A clean, modern UI that's easy to navigate and understand.

+---

+### **Screenshots:**

 ---

 ### **API Used:**